As Russia steps up assault, the fleeing fear for fathers left behind | Business

 "I spent the night in the basement and then we moved on foot to the railway station," the 32-year-old said.
 "If there were no children with me I would have stayed with my husband."
 At a train station in Kosice, eastern Slovakia, Galia Ugolnikova, 35, from Kyiv, was heading to Poznan in Poland with her 5-year-old son, aiming to stay with friends of friends.

 "On Thursday morning, we took our things, we had a bag ready - the most important documents, money," she said.
 "We dressed our child, got into the car, and left with the first wave."
-At first she had hoped to ride out the fighting in western Ukraine with her husband, but abandoned this plan as things grew grimmer.
 With men of conscription age obliged to stay and help in the defence, her family is now separated by war.

 "Our moral task - European task - is to be at the front line to support, Michel said.
 "We will do everything possible to bring help."
 RYE SOUP AND SIM CARDS

-Local officials in Przemysl said they were working to set up humanitarian centres on the Ukrainian side of the border to help the people stuck in long lines waiting to cross.
+Local officials in Przemysl said they were working to set up humanitarian centres on the Ukrainian side of the border.
 As the EU sought to absorb those displaced by a war on its doorstep, many train operators offered free travel for the refugees, and fees for crossing the Oresund bridge, connecting Denmark and Sweden, were waived for cars from Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)